kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This is effectively **retrieval-time framework training**.

-## Runnable Examples Are Better Than Random Snippets
+## Runnable Examples Are Better Than Random Snippets { #runnable-examples-better-than }

 Public internet snippets may be incomplete or stale.